© 2025 WRVO Public Media

 - Stay informed; visit this page for updates and background context.

 - Make your voice heard to our elected officials.
-Visit Protect My Public Media for easy way to reach out to your representatives.
+Visit Protect My Public Media for an easy way to reach out to your representatives.

-- Support our work by starting monthly sustaining membership.
+- Support our work by starting a monthly sustaining membership.
 If you're already a sustaining member (thank you!), please consider increasing your monthly commitment by just a few dollars.
 Volunteer financial contributions from members are more important than ever.

 Prior to the executive order, the White House had indicated its intent to ask Congress to rescind previously-allocated funding to CPB.
 The executive order does not mean the rescission request will not happen; it may still be delivered to Congress at any time.
 Read more about this separate threat to federal funding of public media below.